Seawise Giant: History

 Seawise Giant was ordered in 1974 and delivered in 1979 by Sumitomo Heavy Industries, Ltd. (S.H.I.) at Oppama shipyard in Yokosuka, Kanagawa, Japan, as a 418,611-ton Ultra Large Crude Carrier (ULCC).
-The vessel remained unnamed for a long time, and was identified by its hull number, 1016.
+The vessel remained unnamed for a long time, and was identified by her hull number, 1016.
 During sea trials, 1016 exhibited severe vibration problems while going astern.
-The Greek owner refused to take delivery and the vessel was subject to a lengthy arbitration proceeding.
+The unknown Greek owner refused to take delivery and the vessel was subject to a lengthy arbitration proceeding.
 Following settlement, the vessel was sold and named Oppama by S.H.I.

 The shipyard exercised its right to sell the vessel and a deal was brokered with Hong Kong Orient Overseas Container Line founder C. Y. Tung to lengthen the ship by several metres and add 146,152 tonnes of cargo capacity through jumboisation.
 Two years later the ship was relaunched as Seawise Giant.
 "Seawise", a pun on "C.Y.'s", was used in the names of other ships owned by C.Y.
 Tung, including Seawise University.